Academy Award-Winning Actress, Lupita Nyong’o, Visits South Africa And Namibia To Understand The Contribution Of Natural Diamonds To The Advancement Of Sustainable Development

-HONG KONG SAR - Media OutReach Newswire - 24 July 2024 - Academy Award-winning actress and De Beers Global Ambassador, Lupita Nyong’o, visited South Africa and Namibia last week as part of an immersive tour to experience the impact that natural diamonds create for the people and places they come from.
+HONG KONG SAR - 24 July 2024 - Academy Award-winning actress and De Beers Global Ambassador, Lupita Nyong’o, visited South Africa and Namibia last week as part of an immersive tour to experience the impact that natural diamonds create for the people and places they come from.

 In South Africa, Ms Nyong’o visited De Beers Group’s world-class Venetia diamond mine, gaining an appreciation for how every stage of the production value chain supports sustainable development for host communities.
 She was also taken on a tour of the 32,000 hectare Venetia Limpopo Nature Reserve adjacent to the mine, which is owned and managed by De Beers and provides protected habitat for a wide array of flora and fauna, including threatened and endangered species, as part of De Beers Group’s wide-ranging conservation efforts.